16 successful ways to use video storytelling in marketing

 The biggest brands figured out long ago how to make video storytelling work for them.
 Here are a few of our favorites.

-In this video series, B&W Trailer Hitches focused on telling customer stories and how their products help them live extraordinary lives.
+In this video series, B&W Trailer Hitches focuses on telling customer stories and how their products help them live extraordinary lives.

 You wouldn’t expect such gripping stories to follow the purchase of a trailer hitch.
 But rather than talk about the specifications or durability of their product, the team at B&W focused on the reason behind the purchase of a trailer hitch: adventure.